bartificer/programming-by-stealth/docs/pbs34.md

 The challenge set at the end of the previous instalment was to write a QUnit test suite for all or part of some or all of the date and time related prototypes we built together over recent instalments – specifically `pbs.Date`, `pbs.Time` and `pbs.DateTime`.
 The reason I left the assignment so open-ended is that writing complete test suites for all the feature and functions of this quite large API is a mammoth task that involves quite a bit of repetition.
 Writing some of the tests will definitely help cement what we learned about QUnit in your minds, but writing everything would likely be too much repetition, and just make you cranky.
 I figure you guys would stop when you’d had enough, and call it a day.

-Unfortunately, in order to provide a complete sample solution which covers all possible sub-sets of the API you guys could choose to write your tests for, I did have to a complete test suite, and it was a lot of work, and there were times when it did make me a little cranky 😉
+Unfortunately, in order to provide a complete sample solution which covers all possible subsets of the API you guys could choose to write your tests for, I did have to do a complete test suite, and it was a lot of work, and there were times when it did make me a little cranky 😉

 You’ll find my full sample test suite in the ZIP file for this instalment.
 It’s simply too big to copy-and-paste it all into the body of this post, but I will paste in a few snippets as illustrations throughout this instalment.

 ### A QUnit Test Suite is a Regular Web Page

-There is nothing special about a web page that happens to import the QUnit framework, it is still a web page, so that means that everything we have ever learned about HTML, CSS, and JavaScript can be incorporated into your test suites.
+There is nothing special about a web page that happens to import the QUnit framework.
+It is still a web page.
+That means that everything we have ever learned about HTML, CSS, and JavaScript can be incorporated into your test suites.
 You can declare variables if you find that a helpful thing to do.
 You can declare functions if you’d find that a helpful thing to do.
 And, you can of course use all the control structures you’ve learned about, including loops, to reduce the amount of copying-and-pasting in your test suites.

-In short – you can use everything you know about JavaScript to make your test suites easier to write, and more effective.
+In short – you can use everything you know about JavaScript to make your test suites easier to write and more effective.

 To illustrate this larger point, I want to draw your attention to a few aspects of my sample solution.

 Firstly, because there is so much to test here, it made my life easier to split my test suite into multiple files.
-One which defines some variables and functions I make use of thought my test suite, and that includes a few very general tests, and then a separate file for the tests for each of the three prototypes.
+One file defines some variables and functions I make use of thoughout my test suite, including a few very general tests.
+Then three separate files define the tests for each of the three prototypes.
 So, four `.js` files in total.

 If you look at my QUnit test runner (`test/index.html`), you’ll see how easy it is to split up your tests – create the files, then import each into the test runner with a separate `<script>` tag: